Neehan/Sudoku-Solver/README.md

 How to use
 -----------
 Feed this program your sudoku from `stdinput`.
 Blank cells has to be replaced by either `0` or `.`.
-The program will discard all other characters and wait until 81 valid inputs (for 81 cells of your sudoku) are provided.
+The program will discard all other characters and wait until 81 valid inputs (for 81 cells of your sudoku) have been provided.

 Example
 --------